lsolesen/krudt/README.markdown

 Getting your app on github
 ---

 Your app starts out as a clone of krudt.
-If you want to push the app to a hosting site, such as guthub, you'll have to change the *remote* for your repository.
+If you want to push the app to a hosting site, such as github, you'll have to change the *remote* for your repository.
 You can do that like this:

     git remote rename origin krudt
     git remote add origin git://github.com/path/to/your/repo.git origin